 International Moot Court (IMC)

-2014 High School International Moot Court Program at The Hague
+2016 International High School Moot Court Program at The Hague

 International Moot Court Program Overview:

-The 2014 International Moot Court case topic is “Blood Diamonds” and was written by MENTOR attorneys from the U.S. and The Hague.
+The 2016 case is about war crimes and crimes against humanity.
+The case is being written by a committee of attorneys from The Hague and NYC.
 Students prepare their arguments based upon the Rules of Procedure and Evidence adopted by The Assembly of States Parties for the International Criminal Court.
 Students will participate in multiple-elimination rounds at Leiden University Law School with two international teams emerging as the finalists.
 The final round will take place at the Peace Palace in The Hague with prominent international judges presiding.

 The student selection process varies from all-star teams to school teams with specific criteria for student selection enabling students from various socio-economic backgrounds to participate.
 It is anticipated in future years, to have a thriving league with local and national Moot Court competitions, leading to greater participation at the international level.

-For further information, please contact Debra Lesser, Executive Director, Justice Resource Center, NYC email@example.com or telephone (212) 580-5905 .
-In the Netherlands, please contact Mireille de Jonge firstname.lastname@example.org.
+For further information, please contact Debra Lesser, Executive Director, Justice Resource Center, NYC firstname.lastname@example.org or telephone 212-580-5905 or in the Netherlands, please contact Renee Reijnders at email@example.com.

 Justice Resource Center (JRC): http://www.jrcnyc.org